gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

     timeline: {
       steps: [
         {
-          // Start the full-body action at the same locomotion phase as the outgoing lower body.
+          // Start DodgeFull at the same phase as the outgoing lower-body RunLower.
+          // This uses the clip name because the source belongs to the old fading state.
           type: 'play',
           clip: 'DodgeFull',
           options: {